 This provides an overview of the work carried out and recommendations for future development.

 The GSAPP team do not have a budget and any Conferences or Workshops held at a Regional level need to be approved by the APC who decide how the budget for the event will be provided.

 Accountability is exercised through the Partnership team Chairperson Sr Noelene White, communicating/liaising with the Province Leader named as APC Link person for Partnership.
 Sr Anne Manning (Australia/Aotearoa-New Zealand) is the Link person for Partnership at this time.

 Report submitted by Good Shepherd Asia Pacific Partnership Team.

 Sr Noelene White (Coordinator) - Australia/Aotearoa New Zealand

 Ms Theresa Symons - Singapore/Malaysia

 Access as pdf file - Report from GSAPP Team 2014

 Since this report was presented ten lay mission partners have attended the Asia Pacific Intercontinental Assembly held in Malaysia in October 2014 (see photo at top).
 Their presence made the experience of mission partners – sisters and lay partners - working together for mission a reality and highlighted the richness we bring to each other.

-Lay Mission Partners will participate in the Congregational Chapter to be held in Angers, France in June 2015.
+Lay Mission Partners participated in the Congregational Chapter held in Angers, France in June 2015.
 At the ICA the Asia Pacific Circle leaders chose Ms Nisansala Perera (Sri Lanka/Pakistan) and Dr Rhonda Cumberland (Australia/Aotearoa New Zealand) to represent the Asia Pacific region.
 Ms Theresa Symons from Singapore/Malaysia, a member of the Chapter Planning committee will also attend the Chapter, appointed by the Congregational Leadership Team as a lay delegate.